 It’s a question every membership site creator needs to answer before launching a membership program:

-“How to price membership site programs to attract the right mix of members and make it a profitable project?”
+“How to price a membership site to attract the right mix of members and make it a profitable project?”

 You will also see examples of real recurring membership businesses and how much they charge.

-Let’s start with a story to illustrate what goes into pricing a membership program.
+Let’s start with a story to illustrate what goes into pricing a membership program or membership website.

 Back in 2010, I was a fledgling health food coach and I had successfully sold my first online course.

 But I knew I wanted to offer a recurring membership, so I asked my audience what they struggled with the most and what they would love to see me offer.

 The resounding answer was that they were bored with eating salads and they wanted more great tasting recipes.
 They also hated wasting food, and meal planning felt like a chore.

 All of this feedback led to me creating a membership site that included tons of great healthy recipes, and a drag-and-drop software tool that automatically generated a grocery list and menu plan for you each week.

 I offered access to this membership website for $27/month or $127 for 6 months.